ids/cluster-builder/index.md

 [cluster-builder](https://github.com/ids/cluster-builder) embraces minimalism wherever possible.
 Simple, freely available tools.
 Readable and fungible scripts.

 [cluster-builder](https://github.com/ids/cluster-builder) follows an [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure) philosophy at the cluster node level.
 Container orchestration clusters are defined in a simple text file and then deployed using a single command.
-Always repeatable and documented, this re-usable framework can deploy numerous and varied orchestration clusters with a clear separation of configuration and deployment artifacts, while offering a mechanism for managing the resulting cluster definition packages.
+Always repeatable and documented, this re-usable framework can deploy numerous and varied orchestration clusters with a clear separation of configuration and deployment artifacts.

 [cluster-builder](https://github.com/ids/cluster-builder) is currently deploying the following container orchestration clusters: